Colinh-7/Club-Cyber-Bot/README.md

 ### User Commands

 - `!stats [username]`: Fetches and displays Root Me user statistics including rank, score, and completed challenges.
-- `!leaderboard`: Displays the current leaderboard of members based on Root Me statistics (WIP).
+- `!leaderboard`: Displays the current leaderboard of members based on Root Me statistics.

 ## Example of a Challenge Announcement